5g-ucl-idrbt/5G-ovs-slicing/README.md

 nano ryucode.py

 ```
-In the other terminal copy the MACs of the server,router and spgwu
+In the other terminal copy the MACs of the server,router and spgwu and paste it in the ryucode.py
 ```
 sudo docker exec server ifconfig
 ```